gaspare-mascolino/knowledge/pages/music.md

 </section>

-The IX, generally is not added without VI or th VII, the 11th without the VI or the VII and the IX
+The IX, generally is not added without VI or th VII, the 11th without the VI or the VII and the IX.

 ### Circle of fifth